commixon/bucky/README.rst

     # Incoming packets are routed to workers based on source IP.
     collectd_workers = 1

+    # Have the parent collectd process write incoming packets to
+    # buffers and have threads flushing these buffers to the workers's pipes.
+    # Applicable only if collectd_workers > 1
+    collectd_workers_pipe_buffer = False

+    # Length of pipe buffers for collectd workers.
+Must be a positive integer
+    # or None.
+Setting a size of None may cause the buffers to grow huge.
+    # Applicable only if collectd_workers > 1 and collectd_workers_pipe_buffer
+    collectd_workers_pipe_buffer_size = 1000

     # Cryptographic settings for collectd.
 Security level 1 requires
     # signed packets, level 2 requires encrypted communication.
     # Auth file should contain lines in the form 'user: password'